collective/collective.pece/README.rst

 Usage
 -----

-Follow these steps to begin using the "Asthma Files Site" functionality in your Plone site.
+Follow these steps to begin using the PECE functionality in your Plone site.

 Add a Question
 --------------